HammazAhmed2105/TCPDUMP/README.md

 <b>Some other commands can be :
 tcpdump -n “udp and dst port 53” This command will help you pickup DNS Requests.</b>
 <b>Tcpdump port 443 This command can help capture packets only related to port 443.
 Replace 443 with anyport number you want.</b>
+<b>There are tons of other ways to use the tcpdump.
+Here a link to help you out. https://docs.netgate.com/pfsense/en/latest/diagnostics/packetcapture/tcpdump.html</b>